garethmarkel/PRScs.jl/README.md

 # What continuous shrinkage priors do we use?

 Right now, PRScs.jl implements:
-*Strawderman-Berger
+* Strawderman-Berger

-(Hopefullu) soon, PRScs.jl will implement:
+(Hopefully) soon, PRScs.jl will implement:
-*Dirichlet Laplace
+* Dirichlet Laplace

-#How do you derive the posterior mean for the beta coefficients?
+# How do you derive the posterior mean for the beta coefficients?

 At some point, I'll do a more detailed writeup, but the key point is that the LD matrix is $D = \frac{X'X}{N}$, and that the GWAS $\hat{\beta}$ we calculate are $\hat{\beta} = \frac{X'Y}{N}$.